AndrewSRea/My_Learning_Port_II/Django/Django_Docs/User_Authentication/Using_Auth_System/README.md

 ### Changing passwords

-User passwords are not displayed in the admin (nor stored in the database), but the [password storage details]() <!-- future page "Password mgmt. in Django" --> are displayed.
+User passwords are not displayed in the admin (nor stored in the database), but the [password storage details](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/User_Authentication/Password_Management#password-management-in-django)  are displayed.
 Included in the display of this information is a link to a password change form that allows admins to change user passwords.

 <hr>